AmiraKenady/Linked-Gates-Task/README.md

 # Linked-Gates-Task
-Please Fill these tables manually in database:
+Before running the application, Please Fill these tables manually in database:

 1. property
 2. category